 The practice focuses not so much on curing loneliness as on convincing the parents of these women that they are not alone.
 Take advantage of society's discomfort with lonely people rather than mending the loneliness itself.

 ASMR, a stranger lulls you to sleep

-All of these rental services and robots may seem distant symptoms of extreme discomfort, but they are not.
-There are more "harmless" examples of how a certain degree of loneliness is gradually filling our daily life.
+All these rental services and robots may seem distant symptoms of extreme discomfort, but this is not the case.
+There are more "harmless" examples of how a certain degree of loneliness is gradually filling our daily lives.

 Take the ASMR videos that lull millions of users: an unsuspected ocean of people completely integrated into society, and not necessarily in situations of discomfort.

 Not being able to sleep, to use a term dear to ASMR users, is a trigger.
 Even when you're not physically alone, have friends and support, staying awake in the middle of the night marks a distance.
 For this reason more and more people let themselves be lulled by videos in which many willing "ASMRtists" whisper soothing things.

 Camming: Cam Boys & Cam Girls in "affective" service

 Cam girls and boys, usually regarded as part of the sex industry, also play an important role in relieving loneliness.
 A soft version of it, called "camming", also makes up for relational deficiencies.

 "The whole concept of camming is basically talking and having friendly interactions with people", says Danika Maya, freelance cam girl and founder of Money Mama Club.
 “We talk a lot, we know each other.
 I have heard about the social problems of many people, I do special shows for Valentine's Day and I send personal messages and video notes on request. "